bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am actively pursuing collaborations with industry.

-I don't care what you think about me.
-I don't think about you at all.
+I don't care what you think about me as I don't care about you at all.